Skip to main content

 1. External Tools - Defined in the protocol, implemented in your backend (this page)

-2. Provider Tools — Built-in tools executed server-side by the provider (e.g., Anthropic's web search)
+4. Provider Tools - Provider-specific tools executed by the provider (e.g., Anthropic's code execution)

 External Tools